Zha0rong/RABID-seq/README.md

 **Caution**: Before you decide that your data type is 'Raw', make sure that the names of files do not start with 'Undetermined'.
 If the names start with undetermined that means the data is not demultiplexed, and you may want to use the [inDrop pipeline](https://github.com/indrops/indrops).

-#### 2. After sequencing, there may only be 1 fastq file per 1 sample.
+#### Case 2: After sequencing, there may only be 1 fastq file per 1 sample.
 This means that you have an output file from [inDrop pipeline](https://github.com/indrops/indrops).
 The inDrop pipeline extracts the cellbarcodes and UMIs from the Raw data type for you and include them in the Read ID in fastq file.
 The fastq file should look like this:

     Read_ID Cellbarcode1:Cellbarcode2:UMI
     Rabiesbarcode